DucTuan00/hotel-booking-website/server-nodejs/migrations/README.md

    - Write a new migration script for each schema or data change.
    - Do not modify or delete old migration scripts.
    - Keep migration scripts idempotent if possible.

+5. **Run all
+   # From /server-nodejs
+   npm run migrate

+   # Or run
+   npx tsx migrations/run-all-migrations.ts